hyominchoi/ComputerVision_in_AutonomusVehicleEngineering/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+After I fit each lane to a polynomial of degree 2, the methods `computeCurvatureRadius()` and `updateVehicleCenter()`in `LaneFinder.py` compute the radii of curvature of the lanes and the position of the vehicle, respectively.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.